gsloup/Brewery-Tracker-Angular-Application/README.md

 Link to the hosted project: https://brewery-finder.herokuapp.com/signup

-This project made in Angular 10, using a MySQL database, and hosted through Heroku.
+This project made in Angular 10, using a MySQL database, and is hosted through Heroku.

 ## Features